-Packaging Does some of your clutter consist of packaging from various products that no longer houses the product, but is being kept for its instructions, or to hold the product's accessories?
+Product Packaging: Does some of your clutter consist of packaging from various purchases that no longer houses the product, but is being kept for its instructions, or to hold the product's accessories?
 These boxes and blister packs take up room.
-If they will not be needed in the future, to reduce their space footprint, remove and file the accessories and paperwork.
+If they will not be needed in the future, reduce their space footprint by first removing and filing the accessories and paperwork.
 Then break down the boxes and packing materials for recycle, or keep them in storage for the day you sell the product.
 Flattened boxes take up far less room.

-For blister packs, carefully shave off the plastic and send it to recycle, or keep deeper ones to mix glue.
-File the backboards for reference of the model and manufacturer, and for the instructions commonly printed thereon.
+For blister packs, carefully shave off the plastic and send it to recycle, or keep deeper ones for mixing glue.
+Place the backboards into a file for reference of the model and manufacturer, and for the instructions commonly printed thereon.

 Alternatively, cut out or photocopy the significant information and file it, while sending the unwanted cardboard and packing materials to recycle.
 Larger accessories can be stored in smaller boxes or in drawers.
 Be sure to document what you store.

-Left-Overs If there are larger items that are not serving an immediate, worthwhile intention, yet they are occupying space in a work area, or on a bench or other work surface, they should be moved to shelves or put into storage.
+For larger items that are not serving an immediate, worthwhile intention, yet they are occupying space in a work area, or on a bench or other work surface, move them to shelves or put them into long-term storage.

 All done?
 Okay, step back to view how much room you have